ypsitau/pico-Recognizer-ILI9341/README.md

 # pico-Recognizer-ILI9341

 Character recognizer based on EMNIST dataset using Raspberry Pi Pico and ILI9341 display.
+A demonstration application of machine learning on microcontrollers using [pico-jxglib](https://github.com/ypsitau/pico-jxglib) library.

 ## Requirements